howbuildingsfail/hbf-rig/setlists.md

 ### Rehearsal, 180129

 I tried to do the whole set, but there were problems with the fuzzbox and touchosc, and I don't have a playlist yet, so I did what I could.
 Unfortunately the vocals are a little quiet on the recording.
 Whilst I was performing, I felt as if there was something missing, but listening back, it's not bad!
+I felt I had just about enough to do whilst performing - much more and it'd fall to bits.
+It'd be nice to get the slideshow sorted tho.
 In the list below, songs in brackets werent' done!

 - *(Into The Silence)* - need to get the midi file sorted for this.
 - *Actually Reading Comics* - haven't quite got the structure there yet.
 Maybe some sonic cues to know when to sing?